xwp/vip-site-template/readme.md

 7. Visit [mail.local.devgo.vip](https://mail.local.devgo.vip) to view all emails sent by WordPress.

 The local development environment uses a self-signed SSL sertificate for HTTPS so the "Your connection is not private" error can be ignored to visit the site.

+### Resolving Port Conflicts

+Docker engine shares the networking interface with the host computer so all the ports used by the containers need to be free and unused by any other services such as a DNS resolver on port 53, MySQL service on port 3306 or another web server running on port 80.

+On Debian and Ubuntu systems use `sudo systemctl stop ...` to disable those services.
+For example:

+- `sudo systemctl stop mysql` to stop MySQL
+- `sudo systemctl stop apache2` to stop Apache
+- `sudo systemctl stop systemd-resolved` to stop the local name server.

+Alternativelly, you can adjust the port mappings in `docker-compose.yml` to use different ports.

 ## Contribute